nhsconnect/nhslogin/src/no-consent-guidance.md

       <div class="nhsuk-details__text nhsuk-grid-row">
       <div class="nhsuk-grid-column-full width">
       <ul class="nhsuk-inside-box-text" style="max-width:none;">
-        <li>This version of the no-consent error screen recommend that you inser the name of your service in the [Your service name] placeholder.</li>
+        <li>TIn this version we recommend that you insert the name of your service in the [Your service name] placeholder.</li>
-        <li>The italics placeholder text indicates variable text where you may insert your own copy.</li>
+        <li>The "dynamic content" placeholder text indicates variable text where you may insert your own copy.</li>
-        <li>To ensure that clinical risk is minimised, ensure that the anchor tags to the emergency services are operational and implemented as suggested.</li>
+        <li>To minimise clinical risk, make sure all anchor tags to emergency services are operational and implemented as suggested.</li>
-        <li>You may use your service font and styling on this page, within the bounds of the styling suggestions we provide.</li>
+        <li>You can use your service font and styling on this page, but it must follow our styling suggestions.</li>
       </ul>
       <hr>
       <h3>How to display content for the no-consent error screen</h3>